tt-kuma/kubectl-colorize-managed-fields/README.md

 ```
 When multiple manager exists, each manager assigned a different color.
 The fields managed by multiple managers are colorized by fixed color indicating a conflict.
 ![](https://github.com/tt-kuma/kubectl-colorize-managed-fields/blob/image/images/example-multiple-managers.png)

+## License

+kubectl-colorize-managed-fields is licensed under the Apache License 2.0.